 No. Once a subscription is purchased for a period, it is valid through that period and cannot be cancelled.
 The customer can opt out of the auto-renew, but the purchased subscription is not cancelled.
-If a user has a valid reason for a pro-rated refund, they should contact Amazon customer service through the Contact Us link at amazon.com.
+If a user has a valid reason for a pro-rated refund, they should contact Amazon customer service through the Contact Us or Help link after logging in at amazon.com.

 - Q8: Does the value of